thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 ```

 Note that we have configured three *template resolvers* for our email-specific engine:
-one for the TEXT templaets, another one for HTML templates, and a third one
+one for the TEXT templates, another one for HTML templates, and a third one
 for editable HTML templates, which we will give the user the opportunity to modify
 and will reach the template engine as a mere `String` once modified.